Skip to main content

 Experiments in H2O MLOps

 In MLOps, an experiment is defined as the output of a training job.
 Many different experiments can be rapidly created by modifying specific parameters and hyperparameters.
-Experiments can be imported from Driverless AI, H2O-3 open source, MLflow, or as a serialized Python file.
+Experiments can be imported from Driverless AI, H2O-3 open source, and MLflow.
 Before being deployed, imported experiments must first be registered as a model version.

 For more information, see Key terms.